Your Career Starts Here

 How much does it cost?

 Apprentices receive education and training both inside and outside the workplace.
-The cost of the program is $350 a semester, but students can apply for advanced opportunity funding which will cover their portion 100%.
+The cost of the program is $1000 for the year, but students can apply for advanced opportunity funding which will cover their portion 100%.
 It's easy to apply for funding!
 Connect with your school counselor or contact us for assistance.

 What does the program entail?